The team at CSSALT has created mixed-reality medical simulators that create opportunities for many different types of healthcare training.

 Learning Effectiveness

-Mixed simulation was shown in one specific application to provide a 6-fold improvement in performance in debugging a planted fault in an anesthesia machine compared to a 2-D screen-based simulation (Quarles J, Lampotang S, Fischler I, Fishwick P, Lok B: Mixed reality merges abstract and concrete knowledge.
-Proceedings of IEEE Virtual Reality 2008).
+Mixed simulation was shown in one specific application to provide a 6-fold improvement in performance in debugging a planted fault in an anesthesia machine compared to a 2-D screen-based simulation.
+Visit publication mixed reality’s ability to merge real and virtual spaces and its application to abstract and concrete knowledge.